 ![]() |

-We are always looking for experts and ambitious young scientists with an academic background in the fields of plastics technology and simulation of fibre composites as well as in the areas of sustainability and life cycle analysis.
+We are always looking for experts and ambitious young scientists with an academic background in the fields of polymer technology and simulation of fibre composites as well as in the areas of sustainability and life cycle analysis.

 Speculative applications are welcome, especially in the area of process simulation.